 Highmark covers a variety of rehabilitation programs, including both inpatient and outpatient treatment facilities.
 Be sure to carefully review your Summary of Benefits or speak with a Highmark representative to accurately determine your coverage prior to undergoing treatment.
-Alternatively, you may also speak with one of our recovery advisors at 1-888-341-7785 to better determine what your health insurance will cover.

 Addiction Treatment Length Highmark Will Cover

 The duration of substance abuse treatment can vary.
-The most common residential programs last from 28 to 30 days, but there are 60 days and 90-day programs, and some programs that last a year or longer.2,3 Highmark insurance plans will typically let you choose the length of your treatment, depending on your individual needs and your physician's documented recommendations.
+The most common residential programs last from 28 to 30 days, but there are 60-day and 90-day programs, and some programs that last a year or longer.2,3 Highmark insurance plans will typically let you choose the length of your treatment, depending on your individual needs and your physician's documented recommendations.

 Both inpatient programs and outpatient treatment are covered under the Substance Abuse and Mental Health portion of coverage.
 Specific coverage may differ according to your individual plan and whether you have already met your deductible and your out-of-pocket spending limit for the calendar year.
 Coverage may be limited for stays that last more than 30 days.
 It’s best to speak with a Highmark representative to better understand your coverage.